The Sting: Casting

-Jack Nicholson was offered the lead role but turned it down.
+Jack Nicholson was offered the lead role but declined it.
+He later said "I had enough business acumen to know The Sting was going to be a huge hit, [but] at the same time Chinatown and The Last Detail were more interesting films to me."

-Newman signed on the film after the producers agreed to give him top billing, $500,000 and a percentage of the profits.
+Newman signed on to the film after the producers agreed to give him top billing, $500,000, and a percentage of the profits.
 His previous five films had been box-office disappointments.

 In her 1991 autobiography You'll Never Eat Lunch in This Town Again, producer Julia Phillips writes that Hill wanted Richard Boone to play Lonnegan.
 Much to her relief, Newman had sent the script to Robert Shaw while shooting The Mackintosh Man in Ireland to ensure his participation in the film.
-Phillips's book asserts that Shaw was not nominated for a Best Supporting Actor Academy Award because he demanded that his name follow those of Newman and Redford before the film's opening title.
+Phillips' book asserts that Shaw was not nominated for an Academy Award for Best Supporting Actor because he demanded that his name follow those of Newman and Redford before the film's opening title.

+Shaw's character's limp in the film was authentic.
+Shaw had injured his leg while playing handball shortly before filming began.
+Director Hill encouraged him to incorporate the limp into his character rather than withdraw from the project.

 Principal photography

-Hill wanted the film to be reminiscent of movies from the 1930s and watched films from that decade for inspiration.
+Hill wanted the film to be reminiscent of movies from the 1930s and drew inspiration from films of that decade.
 He noticed that most '30s gangster films had no extras.
 "For instance", Andrew Horton's book The Films of George Roy Hill quotes Hill as saying, "no extras would be used in street scenes in those films: Jimmy Cagney would be shot down and die in an empty street.
 So I deliberately avoided using extras."

 Along with art director Henry Bumstead and cinematographer Robert L. Surtees, Hill devised a color scheme of muted browns and maroons for the film and a lighting design that combined old-fashioned 1930s-style lighting with some modern tricks of the trade to get the visual look he wanted.
 Edith Head designed a wardrobe of snappy period costumes for the cast, and artist Jaroslav Gebr created inter-title cards to be used to introduce each section of the film that were reminiscent of the golden glow of old Saturday Evening Post illustrations, a popular publication of the 1930s.

 The movie was filmed on the Universal Studios backlot, with a few small scenes shot in Wheeling, West Virginia, some scenes filmed at the Santa Monica pier's carousel, in Southern California, and in Chicago at Union Station and the former LaSalle Street Station.
 An antique car buff, co-producer Tony Bill helped round up several period cars to use in The Sting.
 One of them was his own 1935 Pierce-Arrow limousine, which served as Lonnegan's private car.